 Jump to site-specific tour info:

-The Field Trip Free for All program will offer, at no cost, teacher-supervised visits to the RIHS’s John Brown House Museum and Mary Elizabeth Robinson Research Center in Providence, as well as its Museum of Work & Culture in Woonsocket for students from preschool through higher education, as well as for homeschool families and educational organizations such as Boy and Girl Scouts.
+The Field Trip Free for All program offers, at no cost, teacher-supervised visits to the RIHS’s John Brown House Museum and Mary Elizabeth Robinson Research Center in Providence, as well as the Museum of Work & Culture in Woonsocket for students from preschool through higher education, as well as for homeschool families and educational organizations.

 This expansion of resources at the RIHS, which fosters historical literacy through hands-on research experiences, has been made possible by recent major donations, including an anonymous bequest.
 Until now, standard tours have cost $3 per student at the John Brown House Museum, $6 per student at the Museum of Work & Culture, and a flat rate of $100 at the Robinson Research Center.